 Since iOS 11, the native camera app can decode QR codes.
-This got our attention as QR codes are the default serialization tag for the ADIs of Thngs and products in our platform.
+QR codes are the default serialization tag for the ADIs of Thngs and products in our platform.

-We believe native QR code support allows for a paradigm shift in the way people interact with real world objects.
-Until now, a user could only interact with a QR code Thng through a web app which uses scanthng.js or by downloading a native app which supports QR codes.
-With iOS 11, over a billion iPhone and iPad users will be able to directly interact with Thngs by scanning a QR code directly from the camera app without needing a third-party app.
+We believe native QR code support allows for a fundamental change in the way people interact with real-world objects.
+Until now, a user could interact with a QR code Thng only through a web app that uses scanthng.js or by downloading a native app that supports QR codes.
+With iOS 11, over a billion iPhone and iPad users can directly interact with Thngs by scanning a QR code directly from the camera app with no third-party app.

 A powerful feature of the EVRYTHNG platform is the Redirector.
 The Redirector allows you to write simple context-aware rules that are fired when the QR code of a product or Thng is scanned.
-The Redirector supports redirection to web pages as well as to native apps.
+The Redirector supports redirection to web pages and native apps.

-Let us now go through a concrete example to show how EVRYTHNG can help you to drive a native user experience on an iOS 11 device.
-In this use case, we will use a Thng, it’s QR code and the Redirector to build a small campaign that will open a song on iTunes based on where the a QR code on a Thng or product was scanned.
+Here's example of how EVRYTHNG can help you drive a native user experience on an iOS 11 device.
+In this use case, you use a Thng, its QR code, and the Redirector to build a campaign that opens a song on iTunes based on where the QR code on a Thng or product was scanned.

-Create a new project.
-Make sure you set "Current Project" to your QR code project, otherwise resources (such as applications or Thngs) will be unscoped and will be accessible to every project in our account.
+Create a project.
+Be sure to set "Current Project" to your QR code project, otherwise resources (such as applications or Thngs) will be unscoped and accessible to every project in your account.

-Within the newly created project, create an application.
-We'll call it "Songs of London".
+In the newly created project, create an application, "Songs of London."

-Create a new Thng using the 'Thngs' section.
+Create a Thng using the 'Thngs' section.
 The newly created Thng doesn't have a QR code yet.
-We'll do that once the redirector is set up.
+You add that after the redirector is set up.

-Go to to the account Redirector using the left-hand navigation panel.
+- Go to the account Redirector using the left navigation panel.

-We will create one rule, that will play "Streets of London" when someone scans a QR code in the vicinity of the EVRYTHNG office.
-Set the name to "Streets of London" and the Redirect URL to
+To create a rule that plays "Streets of London" when someone scans a QR code near the EVRYTHNG office, set the name to "Streets of London" and the Redirect URL to

 https://itun.es/gb/et8st?i=323732789.
-Since in iOS apps can be bound to URLs this will open the native iTunes app with the selected song.
-With this mechanism you can drive native experiences via the web!
+Because iOS apps can be bound to URLs, this opens the native iTunes app with the selected song.
+With this mechanism, you can drive native experiences through the web.

-We can declare this rule to be triggered when in or near London by adding two conditions:
+- Declare this rule to trigger when the QR code is scanned in or near London by adding two conditions:

 - Location latitude between 50.0 and 51.0.